adihaviv/idiomem/README.md

 ## Datasets
-IdioMem is a probe dataset of Englidh idioms for analyzing memorization behavior.
+IdioMem is a probe dataset of Englidh idioms for analyzing memorization behavior In Language Models (e.g., GPT and BERT were examined in the paper).

 The dataset is formated as a jsonl file, and can be found  [here](https://github.com/adihaviv/idiomem/blob/main/idiomem.jsonl).

 Details of the constraction of IdioMem and methodical approch for probing via IdioMem are described in the paper.

 ## Code